Localized deformation for initial data sets with the dominant energy condition: Introduction

-Note that our gluing results do not fully recover the vacuum gluing results even for vacuum initial data sets, since we do not obtain the equality for the dominant energy condition.
-However, other interesting applications appear.
-For example, we can glue a Schwarzschild solution to a (different) Kerr solution through a region where the dominant energy condition holds, which may not be feasible by the vacuum theorem.
+Note that our gluing results do not fully recover the vacuum gluing results even for vacuum initial data sets, since we do not obtain equality for the dominant energy condition.
+On the other hand, our gluing construction includes the feature to bring up the ADM energies by promoting the dominant energy condition.
+In particular, we can glue initial data for a Kerr solution (including Schwarzschild data) to initial data for a (different) Kerr solution through a region where the dominant energy condition holds, which may not be (directly) feasible by the vacuum theorem.

 The paper is organized as follows.
 In Section 2, we introduce basic properties of the modified constraint map and some analytical preliminaries, including an improved estimate for weighted spaces (Proposition~\ref{proposition:weighted-norm}).
 In Section~3, we study localized deformation by the modified constraint map and prove Theorem~\ref{theorem:main} and Theorem~\ref{theorem:interpolating-main} (with $k=0$).
-In Section 4, we prove Theorem~\ref{theorem:gluing} (with $k=0$) and discuss other applications such as an $N$-body construction with the dominant energy condition.
+In Section 4, we prove asymptotic gluing results to an admissible family, including Theorem~\ref{theorem:gluing} (with $k=0$).
 In Section 5 and Section 6, we prove the local surjectivity theorems for the modified operator and the projected operator, respectively; the analysis follows closely that from the vacuum case, but we include the details to emphasize the uniformity of various required estimates.